Renewable energy and energy efficiency in the public sector in Ghana

 Public institutions in Ghana have the necessary prerequisites to utilise renewable energy (RE) and energy efficiency (EE) solutions.

 The project Renewable Energy and Energy Efficiency in the Public Sector Ghana (REEEPublic) project will advise the Ministry of Energy and other relevant actors on implementing the Renewable Energy Act (RE Act).
 At the same time, it will support the government in reducing the electricity costs of public facilities by promoting energy efficiency solutions and own electricity generation from renewable sources.
-Moreover, the project will set up a system for certifying buildings with regard to their energy consumption.
+Moreover, the project will support the technical regulator, the Energy Commission, in setting up a system for certifying buildings with regard to their energy consumption.
 This is flanked by offering training for skilled workers.
-The project will be carried out in selected regions and municipalities.
+Demonstration projects will be carried out in selected regions and municipalities.